bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js84">84.
 Check if a String is Empty</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-To check if a string is empty in JavaScript, you can use the lengt h property of the string.
-If the length is zero, it means the string is empty.
+<p>To check if a string is empty in JavaScript, you can use the
+<span class="consolas">length</span> property of the string.
+If the length is zero,
+it means the string is empty.</p>
 <pre>
 function isEmptyString(str) {
 return str.length = = = 0;